-The objective of the project is to create an air powered hoverboard that can be used for recreation or short-range transportation.
-For this, modification of the simpler/homemade prototypes and incorporation of innovative ideas are going to be used so that the design can be safe, enjoyable, and functional.
+The objective of the project is to create an air powered hoverboard that can be used for recreational purposes.
+Modifications will be made to a simpler "do it yourself" design in order for a more reliable system as well being more appealing to the customer's eye.
+The design will still be safe, enjoyable, and fully-functional.
 The engineering characteristics that will estipulate the design of the prototype will be influenced by the customer's voice.
 In order to achieve the mentioned assessments, surveys and analysis of data would need to be performed.
-The overall engineering design will consist mainly in a wireless blower, as well as an efficient rechargeable battery or something similar that can power it.
-An operating system that replicates these components in a more efficient way can be built.
-The team will conduct tests and trials to decide which alternative is better to achieve the operating system objective.
-Additionally, a steering system needs to be generated, tested, and applied.
-The whole design will to be aesthetically appearing and follow an ergonomic design.
+From several prototype builds as well as time constraints, the rectangular design is still favored, but a "backup" design has been implemented.
+The overall engineering design will consist of either 1 or 2 wireless blower(s), therefore conducting tests and trials to decide which alternative is better to achieve is a high priority.
+The steering mechanism of the design has been cut due to timing constraints.